Employment / Optional Practical Training

 Attend an OPT Workshop to find out more about OPT and obtain an OPT Application Earliest time to submit OPT application to USCIS is 90 days before graduation date (or requested start date, if applying for pre-completion OPT).
 Students are responsible for submitting OPT applications to USCIS.

 USCIS may take as long as 90 days to process and make decisions on OPT applications.
 It is strongly recommended that you submit your OPT Applications to ISS Office at least 115 calendar days before your requested OPT start date.
-This will allow ISS office 10-15 calendar days to process your application and allow USCIS 90 calendar days to process your application.
+Due to high volume of documents received for employment benefits and academic related issues, please expect delays in processing time.

 |Pre-Completion OPT||Off-campus work permit for F1 students interested in working off-campus BEFORE graduation where employment is related to their field of study or major.|